 Find out more about the continuous residency requirements, and how to apply for Indefinite Leave to Remain UK

 Any criminal convictions you have received in your five-year stay will affect your application for Indefinite Leave to Remain.
 This is one of the most common reasons for ILR applications being refused.
 However, this does depend on what the conviction was.
 There is the possibility that minor convictions may not mean your Indefinite Leave to Remain application is refused.

 However minor your offence is, it is highly advised that you seek legal advice to decide whether your application is viable.

 Recently, the government have been refusing some migrants who apply for Indefinite Leave to Remain after five years.
-This is due to technicalities with their tax returns.
-Paragraph 322(5) is most often used to deport those guilty of terrorism-related crimes but has meant a number of migrants being asked to leave.
+This is commonly down to problems with their tax returns.

 To be eligible to apply for Indefinite Leave to Remain after five years, you must prove that you have sufficient English Language ability.
 If you are from an English-speaking country, you will not be required to prove your English ability.

-For those who do not speak English as a first language, you will most likely have had to prove your English for previous visa applications.
-You will be able to meet this requirement if you have a degree taught in English.
+Ordinarily, those who do not speak English as a first language will have to prove they meet a B1 level of English, as set by the Common European Framework of Reference for Languages.
+You will not need to meet this requirement if you have a degree or higher qualification which is taught in English.